Thabet-Chaaouri/Instruction-Tuning/README.md

 ![Screenshot](sdfrere.PNG)
 Actually different experiments were conducted in this tutorial using different config deepspeed files:
 ![Screenshot](sdlkheio.PNG)
+As fp16 can overflow, bf16 is the better choice because it provides significant advantages over fp32.
+We see also that it is better to keep a small batch size and not do offloading than the other way around.

 - [Finetune XXL Flan T5 with Lora](https://www.philschmid.de/fine-tune-flan-t5-peft)